jokull/blog/src/routes/api-dates.md

 I suggest never using the JS Date constructor directly in your project code.
 Rely on `date-fns` parsers and constructors.

-## API shifts to UTC before storing and sending back datetimes
+## If possible let the browser or client environment determine the user timezone

 Modern browsers and client environments have consistent ways to get the timezone of the user.
+Browsers inherit the operating system settings for timezone and time.
+You can grab it in modern browsers from `Intl`.

 ```js
 Intl.DateTimeFormat().resolvedOptions().timeZone;
 ```

+Depending on your needs you might want to sync this timezone with your user preferences on the API, allow the user to overwrite this settings, set it explicitly, inherit from an org or workspace, etc.

+The simple solution is to just follow the browser timezone and display all datetimes shifted to this timezone.

+## API shifts to UTC before storing and sending back datetimes

-To make API responses more cachable and consistent it's always best to store and send aware and UTC shifted dates, then rely on the client timezone awareness to shift dates back before displaying them.
-This is also crucial to have indexable and sortable column values in many databases.
+To make API responses deterministic, cachable and consistent it's always best to store and send aware and UTC shifted dates, then rely on the client timezone awareness to shift dates back before displaying them.
+This is also crucial to have indexable and sortable column values in your database.

 ```
 Client > Server {parse, shift}